 What if your patients break their phones, delete the app, turn off notifications, don’t want to use their data plan, run out of storage space, or don’t even have smartphones?
 These concerns are largely addressed through our software, or through a hybrid hardware model in which a percentage of provisioned devices are included as part of the de-risking strategy.
 As the industry leader in BYOD, Clinical Ink is uniquely positioned to help you plan for and navigate all these scenarios.

 Care for Measuring Equivalency

 Ensuring equivalency remains a significant concern for sponsors and CROs considering ePRO trials, particularly ones using a BYOD approach.
 Hundreds of studies and several meta-analyses have shown high levels of agreement between paper and electronic modes.
-Across the board, in our application of the Lumenis™ platform, we’ve seen incredible constancy regardless of the use of patients’ own smartphones or provisioned devices.
+Across the board, in our application of the Lunexis™ platform, we’ve seen incredible constancy regardless of the use of patients’ own smartphones or provisioned devices.
 Further, our platform has been utilized in a preliminary study evaluating equivalence in standard patient-reported controls.
 In that study, there was no statistically significant difference shown in implementations between provisioned hardware and patients’ own smartphones.